zstrathe/zstrathe.github.io/index.md

 Term Project for MANGT 830: Information Technology Strategy and Application

-* Analyzed real estate, utilizing a data set of home prices and listing details, with a combination of visualizations developed in Tableau
+* Analyzed residential real estate in Seattle, WA with a combination of visualizations developed in Tableau, utilizing a data set containing property prices and additional feature details

 * Technologies used:  ```Tableau```